halildurmus/win32/example/README.md

 ## Flutter samples

-The `explorer\` subdirectory contains an example of a simple Windows app that uses the volume management APIs to find the disk drives connected to your computer and their volume IDs and attached paths.
+The `explorer\` subdirectory contains an example of a simple Flutter app that uses the volume management Win32 APIs to find the disk drives connected to your computer and their volume IDs and attached paths.